 When can members work in the studio?

-Members have 24 hr. access to the studio 7 days a week.
+Members have access to the studio 7 days a week, 8am–12 am.
+The door to the vestibule locks automatically at 10:00 pm for security reasons.
+You may continue to work until midnight but should take care not to get locked out after that time.
 Members may work in whichever space does NOT have a class, workshop or other scheduled activity.
 There are VERY FEW times during which both spaces are in active use.

 What if I need to work during a class time?